How to Learn English Fast

 Go to school if You Need the Encouragement and Help of a Teacher

 If you go to school, you have to be in charge.
 Avoid sitting in a classroom with other learners.
 You don’t want to hear people who speak poor English, especially those whose native language is the same as yours.

 You are better off with fewer hours of one-on-one instruction and more time for learning on your own, rather than spending hours every day in a classroom.
 You can’t afford the time.
 You are in a hurry to learn!

 Pretend you are a native speaker of English, or intend to become one.
 Don’t worry about your mistakes.
 Study daily like a fanatic and know that you will succeed.
+Find content that interests you.
+If you want to learn “cool” English words or would rather study classic literature, go for it.
 Don’t doubt yourself, and don’t resist the language gradually being absorbed by your brain.
 Be confident that you will continue to improve if you just stay active and determined.